clairedavid/intro_to_ml/_sources/tutorials/t00_setup.md

 # Setup

-In the tutorials, you will be given data files.
-How can you read them in Colab?
-This section will guide you on how to get data from your Google Drive to Google Colab.
+The tutorials will be done on Google Colab, a remote Python server running in the cloud.
+Although you access it from your account, Colab runs on Google’s servers and does not automatically have access to the files on your local computer or Google Drive.

-Google Colab is a remote Python server running in the cloud.
-Although you access it from your account, it is not aware of what you have on your drive.
+You will be given data files to download and upload to your Google Drive.
+Storing files in Drive is the easiest way to make them accessible to Colab without extra setup.
+But how do you access them from Colab?
+This section will guide you through the steps.

 (bash:refresher)=
 ## Bash (re)fresher